Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 How to fuel your marathon training and the race itself

 Marathon training is a long and strenuous journey that requires plenty of preparation.
 Before beginning the training, be sure to consult with a physician to ensure your fitness level and running schedule are safe.
 Additionally, it's important to know how much fuel you'll need to reach your training goals, and what foods will help you perform at your best.
-For long-distance running on varied terrain, it can be helpful to adapt your fueling plan accordingly.
+For long-distance running on varied terrain, it can be helpful to adapt your feeling plan accordingly.
 For example, if you're running on trail, you may need to eat more carbs than if you're running on a paved path.
-Following a proper fueling plan is key to success!
-For more info, read my detailed guide on how to fuel your long runs and long races!
+Following a proper fuelling plan is key to success!
+For more info, read my blog on nutrition before a long run

 How to Hydrate during your marathon race